A Timeline to accompany Bob Lawson's book

 1296 The Ragmans Roll is signed by 5 Kers including John de Ker of Ayrshire.
 This sham document was signed for the most part without conviction and many of the names included on it were later noted opposed to any influence by the English court.
 The same John de Ker supports Wallace and his kin displaced from Kersland support Bruce in his bid to win back an independent Scotland.

-1305 Betrayed, William Wallace is taken prisoner at Robroyston, William de Ker, said to have been with him is killed defending his Liege.
+1305 William Wallace is betrayed and taken prisoner at Robroyston, William de Ker, is killed defending his friend and Liege.

 1314 The Battle of Bannockburn.
 Robert The Bruce acknowledges those who supported his cause throughout the First Wars of Independence with grants of lands.
 A portion of arable farmland in Jedwood, on the banks of the Jed Water known as Kersheugh was granted after 1314 to the Kers.
 Became known as Kersheugh.
 700 years later a farm bearing the same name still survives.

 1329 Death of Robert The Bruce, John Balliol’s son Edward claims the Scottish throne.

 1332 In August Baliol wins a decisive victory at Dupplin Moor near Perth.
 Baliol's triumph was short-lived.
 Three months later Archibald Douglas supported by dissenting families, including the Ayrshire Kers drive Baliol back across the border after his defeat at the Battle of Annan.

 1333 Supported by the armies of Edward III Baliol beats the Scottish army at The Battle of Halidon Hill.
 The second Wars of Independence begin.